addrum/home-assistant.github.io/source/_components/sensor.steam_online.markdown

 ---

 The Steam component will allow you to track the online status of public [Steam](https://steamcommunity.com) accounts.
+Gets the online status and game being played for each ID listed.
+Each account must be listed as public in your account/profile settings.

 You need an API key	which is [free](https://steamcommunity.com/dev/apikey) to use the component